microsoft/vss-web-extension-sdk/README.md

  |-- tsconfig.json
 ```

-1. TypeScript source files are placed in `src/` and then one or more logical module names.
-Your `tsconfig.json` will compile `.ts` files in this folder and place the resulting `.js` files into the `dist/` folder (not shown).
+1. TypeScript source files are placed in `src` (under one or more module folders).
-2. All static content (CSS, images, HTML pages, etc) are placed in a single `static` folder structure.
-This makes it easy to package all static files into your extension package (only requires a single `files` entry in your `vss-extension.json`).
+2. Static content (CSS, images, HTML pages, etc) are placed in `static`.
+This makes it easy to include all static files in your extension package.

-### `tsconfig.json`
+### TypeScript project file (`tsconfig.json`)

+Defines the options for compiling your TypeScript files.

 ```json
 {